splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 Rules-based metrics management
 ===============================================================================

-Control metrics pipeline management with rules that define the following:
+Metrics pipeline management operation is based on rules that define the following processes:

-* Aggregation - Choose MTS to aggregate, choose dimensions to aggregate or drop
+* Aggregation - Rules specify incoming raw MTS to aggregate and the incoming MTS dimensions to drop, resulting in new aggregated MTS.
 * Data routing -

-       * Choose MTS to move to a lower-cost tier
+       * Rules specify incoming raw MTS to move to a low-cost archival data tier.
+       * Rules specify incoming raw MTS to drop entirely.
-       * Choose historical MTS to restore to higher-cost tier
+       * Rules specify historical MTS to move from the low-cost archival data tier to the real-time tier.

-Metrics pipeline management dashboards display the current rules their effect on data storage
+Metrics pipeline management dashboards display the current rules and their effect on data storage

 To learn how to manage rules, see one of the following topics: